staceyjo/Snake/README.md

 4. Each time the snake eats, it grows longer AND the time interval speeds up by 10% which eventually makes it harder for the snake to avoid the wall or part of its body.
 5. Once your Player 1's turn ends, Player 2 can start by pressing any button.
 6. Winner has the higher score!
 Scores update while game is running and remain after both turns end
 7. Press RESTART button beneath the game board to start new game
 8. Enjoy & good luck!
-(My high score was 15)
+(My high score is 19)

 Click to play: